 Those very feet and their almost modern shape are very decorative.
 True to style, the wood speaks for itself.
 No gold, silver, or other lavish materials adorn this desk.
 And yet, the wood is so intricate.

 For similarly decorative Austrian Biedermeier, check out our blog post on Josef Ulrich Danhauser, a visionary designer of the period.

 A Gorgeous Exemplar

-This Biedermeier Walnut Desk is also much more than a simple functional table.
-With distinct stylistic inspirations drawn from the work of Danhauser, this Biedermeier desk has small but significant swirling features in the crossbeam.
+This Biedermeier cherry Desk is also much more than a simple functional table.
+With distinct stylistic inspirations drawn from the work of Danhauser, this Biedermeier desk has a very plain designed base.

 The top of the table, however, showcases what the Biedermeier period is truly about.
 A solid wood surface, with plenty of functional writing space.
 A veneer that lets the wood grain speak for itself.
 And right angles without excessive flourish.
 This desk will become your favorite writing table in no time.

 To help us define the aforementioned characteristics further, let’s compare this desk to an early piece from our collection.
 This late-18th century French Bureau Plat is a classic late Baroque piece, and distinctly not Biedermeier.